1967 NHL expansion: Background

 In the aftermath of the shakeout caused by the Depression and World War II, in which the National Hockey League contracted from ten teams to the so-called "Original Six" clubs (Boston Bruins, Montreal Canadiens, Toronto Maple Leafs, New York Rangers, Detroit Red Wings and Chicago Black Hawks), the NHL became immensely profitable.
 Professional sports teams of the era were primarily gate-driven enterprises; however, attendances consistently rose after the end of the war.
 With arenas that generally held around 15,000 spectators in this era selling out with increasing frequency, the league expanded the schedule from the wartime 50 games to 70 games by the 1950s.
 Meanwhile, owners aggressively kept costs (especially player salaries) as low as possible and ruthlessly suppressed all attempts by the players to unionize, in particular when they perceived a threat by the organizing efforts of Red Wings star Ted Lindsay.

 As the NHL stabilized, it came under the control of a few wealthy tycoons, in particular the powerful Norris family.
 James E. Norris, the owner of the Red Wings, effectively controlled the league's other three American teams as well.
 After the elder Norris died in 1952, this control was exercised by his son James D. Norris.
 NHL owners staunchly resisted applications to expand beyond six franchises.
 Even with expanding attendance, the NHL's Board of Governors resisted expansion in the early 1950s when they turned down a bid from a Cleveland ownership group headed by James Hendy.
 In 1953 he received conditional approval for a franchise from the league but was ultimately rejected based on financial viability of the group.
 Another factor the Board of Governors addressed was the decline in attendance at both Chicago and Boston rinks due to the rise of television.
 This decline was so severe that the NHL had to give assistance to Chicago in the early 1950s.

-The NHL had been an early leader in television broadcasting, both in Canada and the U.S. With expansion approved, national American network broadcast rights were purchased on September 22, 1966, when the CBS network paid $3.6 million for a three-year contract to broadcast a "Game of the Week" in NTSC color.
-Some owners saw that the televising of other sports had enhanced the images of those leagues' players, and feared that this would provide leverage at salary time.
+The NHL had been an early leader in television broadcasting, both in Canada and the U.S. However, the league was left without a U.S. network broadcast partner after CBS dropped out of its deal on July 26, 1960.
+Furthermore, some owners saw that the televising of other sports had enhanced the images of those leagues' players, and feared that this would provide leverage at salary time.